Word4Today

 So, God help us to stand strong as Paul the apostle did who suffered much in his walk with Christ.
 For even after receiving a heavenly revelation, he was harassed by a messenger of Satan.
 For we read: “So to keep me from becoming conceited because of the surpassing greatness of the revelations, a thorn was given me in the flesh, a messenger of Satan to harass me, to keep me from becoming conceited.
 Three times I pleaded with the Lord about this, that it should leave me.
 But he said to me, “My grace is sufficient for you, for my power is made perfect in weakness.”
 Therefore I will boast all the more gladly of my weaknesses, so that the power of Christ may rest upon me.
 For the sake of Christ, then, I am content with weaknesses, insults, hardships, persecutions, and calamities.
 For when I am weak, then I am strong.”
 (2 Corinthians 12:7-10 ESV)

-So then, let’s make it our aim to encourage and pray for those who are suffering and hurting.
+So, let’s make it our aim to encourage and pray for all those who are suffering and hurting.
 This would also be true for those who do not know Christ as well.
 For we should be sharing the grace of God with them and letting them know that God gives us the strength to endure all things.
 Amen.

 • “We do not want you to be uninformed, brothers and sisters, about the troubles we experienced in the province of Asia.
 We were under great pressure, far beyond our ability to endure, so that we despaired of life itself.
 Indeed, we felt we had received the sentence of death.
 But this happened that we might not rely on ourselves but on God, who raises the dead.
 He has delivered us from such a deadly peril, and he will deliver us again.
 On him we have set our hope that he will continue to deliver us.”
 (2 Corinthians 1:8-10 NIV)